KarloKorbar/multimodal_depression_detection/Chapters/5_implementing_multimodal_fusion.md

 The final stage of the architecture consists of the fusion network, which integrates the standardized features through a series of fully connected layers.
 This network employs a hierarchical structure that progressively combines features through concatenation, followed by multiple fusion layers that learn complex cross-modal interactions.
 The architecture culminates in an output layer that produces the final depression detection prediction.

-The following diagram illustrates the complete architecture of our multimodal fusion approach for depression detection:
+The following diagram illustrates the complete architecture of the multimodal fusion approach for depression detection:

 ```plantuml
 @startuml